 There are also plenty of strategies that can be employed by those making 100k plus per year and looking to eliminate debt.
 Unfortunately, these resources and strategies are not always of much use to someone who is making 50k per year and trying to pay off 90k in student loan debt.

-At times it seems like the people really struggling get student loan forgiveness and the ones who have great credit scores and income get student loan refinancing while the ones stuck in the middle get screwed.
-This is obviously a major oversimplification of student debt, but with this thought in mind we will focus on the ways to eliminate student loans that don’t revolve around student loan forgiveness or refinancing.
+At times it seems like the extremely poor get help, and the ones who have great credit scores and income get student loan refinancing while the ones stuck in the middle get screwed.
+This is obviously a major oversimplification of student debt.
+Still, with this thought in mind, we will focus on the ways to eliminate student loans that don’t revolve around student loan forgiveness or refinancing.

 Smart Repayment Starts with Budgeting

 Creating and sticking to a monthly budget isn’t a sexy or clever way to pay off student loans… but it can be extremely effective.